How to Clean a Dishwasher: A Comprehensive 6-Step Guide

 • Soaking: Submerge the spray arms in warm water and vinegar for 30 minutes.

-• Reattaching: Rinse the spray arms and reattach them, making sure they spin freely.
+• Reattaching: Rinse and reattach the spray arms, making sure they spin freely.

 Expert Tip: If clogs persist, consider using a water softener.